MINUTES OF THEMEETING OF MONDAY, AUGUST 13, 2012 Page 1 of 5

 Chair Goldberg noted that the Board received the following items relative to the subject application.
 Exhibit identification was assigned as noted:

-1) Exhibit 1A – “Certificate of Mailing” dated September 1, 2011, listing addresses of the surrounding property owners within 100 feet of the property that were notified of this application with attached sales receipt dated September 1, 2011.
+1) Exhibit 1A – “Certificate of Mailing” dated July 31, 2012, listing addresses of the surrounding property owners within 100 feet of the property that were notified of this application with attached sales receipt dated July 31, 2012 and a copy of a letter, dated July 30, 2012, that was sent to addresses listed on the “Certificate of Mailing”.

 In discussion, Board members noted:

-Chair Goldberg asked if there were any public members who would like to speak in opposition of this application.
+Chair Goldberg asked if there were any public members who would like to speak in opposition of the application.
 There were no comments.

 DELIBERATION AND DECISION MAKING SESSION